cpak10/usc_dsci_565_project/readme.md

 * Type: `float`
 * Default: `0.2`

+## GPU Training
+If running GPU training on local, download CUDA toolkit [here](https://developer.nvidia.com/cuda-11-7-0-download-archive) and cuDNN v8.9.7 [here](https://developer.nvidia.com/rdp/cudnn-archive).

+Additionally, initialize a new virtual environment and install `requirements_gpu.txt`.
+There is a chance you may need to run the following for `torch` and `torchvision`.

+`pip install torch torchvision --index-url https://download.pytorch.org/whl/cu117`

 ## Model Analysis
 Select summary statistics can be generated for each run of a trained model with a one line call.